-At first sight my background may seem unusual for banking since I studied chemical engineering at the KU Leuven, yet I applied to ING’s traineeship back in February 2014.
+At first sight my background may seem unusual for banking since I studied chemical engineering at the KU Leuven, yet I applied to ING’s International Talent Programme back in February 2014.

 Did you say “real challenge”?

 Thanks to my university’s large network, I could attend ING’s and many other companies’ presentations on their programmes and job opportunities.
-ING’s representative was very open and enthusiastic about the Management Traineeship.
+ING’s representative was very open and enthusiastic about the International Talent Programme.

-I was very curious about what my first assignment as Management Trainee would be.
+I was very curious about what my first assignment as trainee would be.
 And lucky me, I was welcomed in a great team and received a very challenging and varied function as project manager within Retail – Face Channels.

 A springboard for starters